 - Taupe leather jacket – can be worn over every outfit in wardrobe.

 - lightweight rain jacket that can be folded in bottom of daypack

 - white “foldable” sunhat

-- tote bag – many supermarkets in Europe no longer have plastic bags and expect you to bring your own shopping bag.
+- tote bags– many supermarkets in Europe no longer have plastic bags and expect you to bring your own shopping bag.

-- sturdy walking shoes, black “ballet flats”, white sandals and one pair black evening sandals.
-Walking around the cobblestoned streets in Europe, sandals are not kind on your feet.
+- sturdy women’s walking shoes, black “ballet flats”, white sandals and one pair black evening sandals.
+Sandals are not kind on your feet when walking along cobblestone streets in Europe.
 Don’t even think about high heels.

 - necklaces, scarves and earrings to accessorise outfits

 - light pashmina or scarf that can live in the bottom of your tote and be used if you need to “cover up”

 Ian’s packing list is devised along similar lines – his clothes are mostly grey, navy, green and taupe.
 The trusty Akubra is much too bulky to pack, so a hat will be top of his souvenir list.

 - two pair PJ’s